 \subsection{Model-based simulation}

-Model-based simulations such as WinProp\footnote{https://www.altair.com/feko-applications} or Pylayers \cite{Amiot2013} are often based on raytracing or on finite-difference time domain and can be used to model and simulate pathloss maps and spatial loss fields.
+Model-based simulations such as WinProp\footnote{https://www.altair.com/feko-applications} or Pylayers \cite{Amiot2013} are often based on raytracing or on finite-difference time domain techniques and can be used to model spatial loss fields and simulate pathloss maps.
 Simulations are typically very costly with reported runtimes of approximately \SI{1}{s} for simulations based on the dominant path model, and \SI{10}{s} for simulations based on intelligent ray tracing \cite{Levie2021}.
 Due to the long runtime, it is difficult to solve downstream tasks such as localization with model-based simulations, e.g., robot navigation or robot collaboration in highly dynamic environments like factories.
 In addition, simulators usually lack support for automatic differentiation which additionally slows down downstream optimization tasks.
-Simulations need to be calibrated to specific measurement hardware and need fine granular modelling of the site which is costly.
+Simulations need to be calibrated to specific measurement hardware and need fine-grained modelling of the site which is costly.
 In addition, there is typically only limited or no support to model partial information about the site geometry.